VandyFOSS/documentation/README.md

   * Compare Urho3D to [Apecs](https://github.com/jonascarpay/apecs), a Haskell game engine
     * [A basic tutorial for Apecs](https://steemit.com/blog/@aas-sh/an-introduction-to-developing-games-in-haskell-with-apecs)

+## Rust
+* Significantly decrease the number of lints when running cargo clippy.
+We are attempting to change how unicode number codes are represented.
+* Todo: Figure out what the code is doing and change the way numbers are outputed.

 ## Add your own!
 Feel free to add projects or other issues here too.